KAR-NG/Dirty-Data-Challenge-/cleaning.md

 Data cleaning, manipulation and transformation are very important in data science.
-They process datasets and convert them into a format that is usable for later analysis such as visualisation or creating predictive models.
+They process datasets and convert them into a format that is usable for later analysis such as visualisation and creating predictive models.

-This is a side project to demonstrate my data cleaning skills, not all, but hopefully it is comprehensive enough for your reference.
-You could visit my other projects on my [Github](https://github.com/KAR-NG) repository.
+This project is a side project to demonstrate my data cleaning skills.
+I hope this project is comprehensive enough for your reference.
+You could visit my other projects on my [Github](https://github.com/KAR-NG) repository to view how I cleaned up data for many other projects.
 All my projects have a section of data cleaning.

-In this project, I will clean a public dataset from “agridate” R package, named “bridges.cucumber”.
-This dataset has actually been cleaned but I downloaded the cleaned format, devastate, ruin and mess it.
+In this project, I will clean a public dataset from a R package - “agridate”, the dataset is called “bridges.cucumber”.
+This dataset has actually been cleaned but I downloaded the data, devastate, ruin and mess it.
 The single cleaned table has been spitted into 4 tables with a numbers of cleaning tasks.

 ![](https://raw.githubusercontent.com/KAR-NG/cleaning/main/pic0_4Tables.JPG)

-How the original format is like?
+How the original dataset is like?

 ``` r
 data("bridges.cucumber", package = "agridat")